 Depressive disorders are characterized by a general dysphoric mood (sadness, irritability, feeling “down in the dumps") and by a general lack of interest in previously pleasurable activities.
 Other symptoms include anorexia, sleep disorders (either too much or too little), fatigue, lack of self-esteem, somatic complaints, and irrational guilt.
 Recurrent thoughts of death and suicide may also help lead to a diagnosis of depression.
 To initiate effective treatment, a proper diagnosis must be made; depression must not be confused with other mental disorders that also may influence mood and behavior (e.g., schizophrenia).
 The American Psychiatric Association has outlined specific criteria for diagnosis in order to standardize the terminology and aid in recognizing depression.4 Depressive disorders can also be subclassified according to the type, duration, and intensity of the patient's symptoms.5–7 For the purpose of this chapter, we use the term depression to indicate major depressive disorder, but you should be aware that the exact type of depression may vary somewhat from person to person.

 The causes of depression seem to be complex and unclear.
 Although a recent stressful incident, misfortune, or illness can certainly exacerbate an episode of depression, some patients may become depressed for no apparent reason.
 The role of genetic factors in depression has been explored but remains uncertain.
-Over the past few decades, it has been suggested that a central nervous system (CNS) neurochemical imbalance may be ...
+Over the past few decades, it has been suggested that a central nervous system (CNS) neurochemical imbalance ...